natalieagus/74hc595/readme.md

     // ---------------------------- //
 ```

-You can modify `CHAIN` in when instantiating `driver_74hc595` module depending on how many shift register are daisy chained. `SPEED` can also be varied when instantiating that module in case you want to debug, but the smallest recommended value is 5.
+You can modify `CHAIN` when instantiating `driver_74hc595` module depending on how many shift register are daisy chained. `SPEED` can also be varied when instantiating that module in case you want to debug, but the smallest recommended value is 5.

 View the timing diagram in the datasheet to know how `74HC595` works: